hosseinmoein/DataFrame/README.md

 sys   2m14.951s
 ```
 The interesting part:<BR>
-In case of Pandas allocating memory and calculating means take almost the same time.<BR>
+In case of Pandas, allocating memory (+ random number generation) and calculating means take almost the same time.<BR>
-In case of DataFrame 85% of the time is spent in allocating memory.
+In case of DataFrame 85% of the time is spent in allocating memory (+ random number generation).